muammar/mkchromecast/README.md

 #### macOS

-In order to use **mkchromecast** you need the following software to stream with `node.js`:
+In order to use **Mkchromecast** you need the following software to stream with `node.js`:

 * Python2 (already shipped in OS X), or Python3.